Our GDPR questionnaire will help you establish effective GDPR procedures and controls or serve as a benchmark for your existing processes.

-- Will your HR department need to obtain revised processing consent for all present and passed employees – remember, they are considered to be processing data even if they are only storing it
+- Will your HR department needs to obtain revised processing consent for all present and passed employees – remember, they are considered to be processing data even if they are only storing it

-- Do you staff employment contracts allow for social media data to be used for commercial purposes?
+- Do your staff employment contracts allow for social media data to be used for commercial purposes?

 - Do your job application forms or associated essential literature require consent from a potential employee to review their social media sites, and to use any information contained therein as part of the recruitment process?

-The following questions relate to the transfer or processing of customer data overseas
+The following questions relate to the transfer of customer data or processing of it overseas.

 - Does your company transfer any customer data overseas?